 Making sense of all the available data by producing actionable insights is the real challenge, however.

 As a result, some premium brands are now experimenting with artificial intelligence technologies to generate and manage a large amount of information about their users and deliver timely and personalised recommendations.
 The luxury marketers’ online toolbox now includes more insights about who their customers are and what they might care about at a particular moment.

-Artificial intelligence enables brands to better leverage consumer data (such as individual shopper’s profile, browsing history, abandoned carts, purchases and returns) to promote the right products at the perfect time on the ideal channel.
+Artificial intelligence enables brands to better leverage consumer data (such as individual shopper’s profiles, browsing histories, abandoned carts, purchases and returns) to promote the right products at the perfect time on the ideal channel.

 Brands have to tread very carefully when collecting and processing their consumers’ personal data, however.
 Users are often unaware of or unclear about what exactly is being collected and how it’s being used and cases of privacy violations are, unfortunately, legion.

 Luxury brands must be transparent about how they will use personal data and ensure that their use would only be opt-in.